SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 ### Example: Numbers from 1 to 2^n with a for loop

-In the folowing example we will use the standard size 1 stride.
+In the following example we will use the standard size 1 stride.

 Write a program that prints the numbers **from 1 to 2^n** (two to the power of n).
 For example, **if n = 10**, then the output would be **1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024**.